A Realistic Breakdown for Preppers, Homesteaders, and Off-Grid Users

 2. Antenna Quality & Height

-The most overlooked factor.
+The most overlooked factor of a radio is the antenna.
 A cheap handheld with a good antenna placed high up can often outperform a powerful radio on the ground.

 3. Terrain & Environment